-The Oregon Health Authority’s Addiction and Mental Health Division and the Center for Health and Safety Culture/MOST of Us® of Montana State University are excited to offer resources to Oregon communities to support a statewide Positive Community Norms (PCN) effort to reduce teenage alcohol use.
+The Oregon Health Authority and the Center for Health and Safety Culture of Montana State University are excited to offer resources to Oregon communities to support a statewide effort to reduce teenage alcohol use.
 The Oregon mORe Projects’ goal is to reveal concern and hope about underage drinking in order to promote meaningful change and transformation on this critical issue.

 Underage drinking is a serious concern in Oregon.
 According to the 2010 Oregon Student Wellness Survey, more than 170,000 underage drinking episodes occur each month among Oregon high school youth.
 The cost of underage drinking to Oregonians in 2010 was $700 million (Underage Drinking Enforcement Training Center, N.D).
 While these numbers are shocking and cause concern, it is also important to highlight that most Oregon teens choose not to drink alcohol (Oregon Health Authority, Addictions and Mental Health Division, 2012).